Omer06/MovieSiteProject/README.md

 # English-İngilizce :

-Standards-compliant , the project is a ordinary movie site
+the project is standards-compliant and a ordinary movie site

 * Improved project in java and used some frameworks.
 * The frameworks is : Back-End { Spring (context,mvc,security,aop) , Hibernate } and Front-End{ jsp,css(not used framework),jquery,ajax };